We respect and support human rights and labour rights.

-What is expected of us
+What is expected of all of us

 What to look out for

-We, or one of our colleagues, are prevented from joining legitimate employee engagement forums, e.g. labour unions
+If we, or one of our colleagues, are prevented from joining legitimate employee engagement forums, e.g. labour unions